Why should I do a postgraduate degree?

 The skills acquired through many of our courses will be useful for a number of different professions, while other jobs require specific qualifications.

-Research shows 58% of current postgraduate students chose their course to help progress their career.
+A national survey shows 58% of postgraduate students choose their course to help progress their career, and 21% to change their career.

 Networking and industry experience